-COURSE OBJECTIVES: Upon completion of Mathematics 241, students will be able to read and interpret graphical display of data, calculate measures of central tendency and variability, apply sampling theory, interpret the normal curve, calculate standard scores, and use correlation techniques.
+COURSE OBJECTIVES: Upon completion of Mathematics 2410, students will be able to read and interpret graphical display of data, calculate measures of central tendency and variability, apply sampling theory, interpret the normal curve, calculate standard scores, and use correlation techniques.

-DE MATHEMATICS 241 UNIT LEARNING OUTCOMES Textbook Section Student will be able to 1.1 Introduction to the Practice of Statistics Define statistics and statistical thinking; Explain the process of statistics; Distinguish between qualitative and quantitative variables; Distinguish between discrete and continuous variables; Determine the level of measurement of a variable.
+DE MATHEMATICS 2410 UNIT LEARNING OUTCOMES Textbook Section Student will be able to 1.1 Introduction to the Practice of Statistics Define statistics and statistical thinking; Explain the process of statistics; Distinguish between qualitative and quantitative variables; Distinguish between discrete and continuous variables; Determine the level of measurement of a variable.
 1.2 Observational Studies versus Designed Experiments Distinguish between an observational study and an experiment; Explain the various types of observational studies.
 1.3 Simple Random Sampling Define a simple random sample.
 1.5 Bias in Sampling Explain the sources of bias in sampling.
 2.1 Organizing Qualitative Data Organize qualitative data in tables; Construct bar graphs and pie charts.
-2.2 Organizing Quantitative Organize discrete data in tables; Construct histograms of discrete data; organize Date: The Popular Displays continuous data in tables; construct histograms of continuous data; draw step-and-leaf plots; Identify the shape of a distribution.
+2.2 Organizing Quantitative Date: The Popular Displays Organize discrete data in tables; Construct histograms of discrete data; organize continuous data in tables; construct histograms of continuous data; draw step-and-leaf plots; Identify the shape of a distribution.
 3.1 Measures of Central Tendency Determine the arithmetic mean, median, and mode of a variable from raw data; Explain what it means for a statistic to be resistant.
-3.2 Measures of Dispersion Determine the range, standard deviation, and variance of a variable from raw data: Use the Empirical Rule to describe data that are bell-shaped; Use Chebyshev's inequality to describe any set of data.
+3.2 Measures of Dispersion Determine the range, standard deviation, and variance of a variable from raw data; Use the Empirical Rule to describe data that are bell-shaped; Use Chebyshev's inequality to describe any set of data.
 3.3 Measures of Central Tendency and Dispersion from Grouped Data Approximate the mean and standard deviation of a variable from grouped data and compute the weighted mean.
 3.4 Measures of Position and Outliers Determine and interpret z-scores, percentiles, and quartiles; Check a set of data for outliers.
 3.5 The Five-Number Summary and Boxplots Compute the five-number summary; Draw and interpret boxplots.
-4.1 Scatter Diagrams and Correlation Draw and interpret scatter diagrams; Describe the properties of the linear correlation coefficient; Compute and interpret the linear correlation coefficient; Determine whether a linear relation exists between two variables; Explain the difference between correlation and causation.
+End of Unit 1 4.1 Scatter Diagrams and Correlation Draw and interpret scatter diagrams; Describe the properties of the linear correlation coefficient; Compute and interpret the linear correlation coefficient; Determine whether a linear relation exists between two variables; Explain the difference between correlation and causation.
 4.2 Least-Squares Regression Find the least-squares regression line and use the line to make predictions; Interpret the slope and the y-intercept of the least-squares regression line; Compute the sum of squared residuals.
 4.3 The Coefficient of Determination Compute and interpret the coefficient of determination.
 5.1 Probability Rules Apply the rules of probabilities; Compute and interpret probabilities using the empirical and classical methods.
 5.2 The Addition Rule and Complements Use the Addition Rule for disjoint events; use the General Addition Rule; compute the probability of an event using the Complement Rule.
 5.3 Independence and the Multiplication Rule Identify independent events; use the Multiplication Rule for independent events; compute at-least probabilities.
 5.4 Conditional Probability and the General Multiplication Rule Compute conditional probabilities; compute probabilities using the General Multiplication Rule.
 5.5 Counting Techniques Solve counting problems using the Multiplication Rule of Counting, Permutations and Combinations.
-6.1 Discrete Random Variables Distinguish between discrete and continuous random variables; Identify discrete probability distributions; Compute and interpret the mean of a discrete random variable; Interpret the mean of a discrete random variable as an expected value; Compute the standard deviation of a discrete random variable.
+End of Unit 2